demisto/content/Packs/Palo_Alto_Networks_Enterprise_DLP/Playbooks/DLP_Incident_Feedback_Loop_README.md

-Collect feedback from user about blocked files
+Collects feedback from user about blocked files.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.